DevTrainings/GitTraining/20-Rebase/readme.md

 ### Consequences

 It's important to keep in mind, that doing rebase rewrites repository history.
-This means that whoever was using original version of the branch will can conflicts when he tries to update.
+This means that whoever was using original version of the branch will get conflicts when he tries to update.

 > Think before you rebase some published branch.
-Think if will cause problems to some people.
+Think if it will cause problems to some people.
 If yes, don't do it or notify them so they are not surprised.

 ### Conflicts